vmaffioli/answerme/README.md

     []
-        "id": "", // a unique string reference for the answer "desc": "", // a string to describes the answer's question "keys": [  // keys useds to compare input and memorized itens [
+        "id": "", // a unique string reference for the answer "desc": "", // a string to describes the answer's question "keys": [  // keys useds to compare input and memorized items [
                 "your" // you can add any keys on each keys lists ],